prettier/prettier/docs/cli.md

 This command formats all files supported by Prettier in the current directory and its subdirectories.

-It’s recommended to always make sure that `prettier --write .` works out in your project.
+It’s recommended to always make sure that `prettier --write .` only formats what you want in your project.
 Use a [.prettierignore](ignore.md) file to ignore things that should not be formatted.

 A more complicated example: